Mikhail Rasputin: Fictional character biography

-Mikhail did, however, survive, along with Callisto the former leader of the band of outcasts and a group of Morlocks who later descended to form Gene Nation.
-In a world where time moves faster than normal, Mikhail had established a citadel for himself on the top of a massive hill.
-The philosophy of "survival of the fittest" was the only thing which governed the society.
-If someone could reach the summit of the hill they were considered "fit" and worthy of being part of Gene Nation.
-Mikhail was forced to transport Storm and the Gene Nationals back to Earth, but he escaped once more (presumably back to the Hill) ranting about his benefactor being displeased with him.
-Storm then transported all of the Gene Nationals to a dying village in Africa where they would eke out a new life for themselves.
-It was discovered that Mikhail was working for the Dark Beast to try to propagate a group of elite warriors.
+Mikhail is later revealed to have survived in another dimension along with Callisto and a group of Morlocks.
+They formed Gene Nation, a group based on survival of the fittest.
+Mikhail established a citadel for himself on the top of a massive hill.
+If someone could reach the summit of the hill, they were considered "fit" and worthy of being part of Gene Nation.
+After capturing Storm, Mikhail is forced to return her and the Gene Nationals to Earth.
+Storm takes the Gene Nationals to a village in Africa where they can make a new life for themselves.
+It is revealed that Mikhail was working for Dark Beast to try to propagate a group of elite warriors.